Lumbago in lower back

 The cause of lumbago

-The symptoms of lumbago in the lower back
+Symptoms of lumbago in the lower back

 • Severe, acute pain in the (lower) back

-• Stabbing pain
+• Sharp stabbing pain

-• A stiffening sensation in the back
+• A stiff feeling in the back

 • Radiating pain to the buttocks and/or upper legs